goaop/goaop-symfony-bundle/README.md

     # By default, cache_warmer is enabled (true), disable it only if you have serious issues with
     # cache warming process.
     cache_warmer: true

+    # This setting enables or disables workaround for weaving of Doctrine ORM entities.
+By default,
+    # it is disabled.
+If you are using Doctrine ORM and you are using AOP to weave Doctrine entities,
+    # enable this feature.
+For details about this known issue, see https://github.com/goaop/framework/issues/327
+    doctrine_support: false

     # Additional settings for the Go!
 AOP kernel initialization
     options:
         # Debug mode for the AOP, enable it for debugging and switch off for production mode to have a